Today's Articles

 *Sam Lucas was born on this date in 1848.
 He was a Black actor, comedian, singer, and songwriter.

-Samuel Mildmay Lucas was from Washington Court House, Ohio; the son of free black parents.
-He showed a talent for guitar and singing as a teenager, and while working as a barber, his local performances gained him a reputation.
-In 1858 he began his career as a performer with the traveling Black minstrel companies.
+Samuel Mildmay Lucas was from Washington Court House, Ohio, the son of free black parents.
+As a teenager, he showed a talent for guitar and singing, and while working as a barber, his local performances gained him a reputation.
+In 1858, he began his career as a performer with the traveling Black minstrel companies.

 Throughout his life, Lucas performed with Lew Johnson's Plantation Minstrels, Callender’s Georgia Minstrels, and Sprague’s Georgia Minstrels in Havana, Cuba.
 After his time as a minstrel performer, Lucas began to perform in vaudeville.
 Lucas was married more than once; in August 1886, he married his second wife, Carrie Melvin, in Boston, Massachusetts.
 She was a violinist, played cornet, and actress.
 They had one daughter together, Marie.
 The couple performed together in vaudeville, but they divorced in 1899.
 Marie Lucas became a successful pianist, trombonist, arranger, and conductor.
 Marie and her father later worked together.